 Little Experimenter 2 -in -1 Kids Projector with Telescope

 Spark your child’s imagination with this telescope equipped with a projector that can be shown in any part of the room.
-This item features a collapsible tripod with a swivel feature to point your scope at any desired direction.
+This item features a collapsible tripod with a swivel feature to point your scope in any desired direction.
 Or, maybe you can simply lock it in place for steady viewing.
 It has a 2x magnification scope, with the projector capable of displaying 3D images in great detail that can be shown in a blank wall in the room.
 Your kid can enjoy 24 slides of images of planets, spaceships and more.

-The Little Experimenter telescope is made of durable material designed to withstand rough play.
+The Little Experimenter telescope is made of a durable material designed to withstand rough play.
 And according to the manufacturer, it is suitable for children 5-8 years old.

 This toy was designed with your kid in mind.
 It is made of high-quality plastic and a soft pliable eyepiece for safety.
 It also comes with an activity book filled with interesting facts about space and other fun activities that will awaken your child’s explorer instinct.
 And yes, batteries are included.

 Pros: Kids love the awesome 3D images that the projector show.
-Both the pictures and the telescope will keep you child engaged and educated at the same time.
+Both the pictures and the telescope will keep your child engaged and educated at the same time.
 Also, the book adds to the playtime enjoyment and early education that your child is receiving while playing.

 Cons: So far, no negative reviews.

 At a price point of $29.99, this item is a great gift suggestion that could last well into the future as an educational investment for your child.
-With a toy at this age range it is the best telescope for kids to see planets, albeit just in pictures
+With a toy at this age range, it is the best telescope for kids to see planets, albeit just in pictures

 Educational Insights GeoSafari Jr. Talking Telescope